Lebarbote/friends-project/README.md

 For the backend, I used Fastify, which is a Node.js web framework focused on high performance and ease of use.

-Utilizei o banco de dados NEON (https://console.neon.tech).
+I used the NEON database (https://console.neon.tech).